ikonius/mpeg7/README.md

     $EXIST_HOME build.sh or build.bat extension-modules

 to build the extensions directory.
-Edit the file extensions/build.properties enable the extension as:
+Edit the file extensions/build.properties and enable the extension as:

 ###